The surface category and tropical curves: Labelled cospan categories

 \subsection{The enhanced cospan category}

 Given a labelled cospan category $(\mcC \to \Csp)$ we now want to build a refinement $\ICsp(\mcC)$ that keeps track of permutations of closed components.
 We begin by defining the groupoid-enriched category $\ICsp$: the $2$-category of finite sets, cospans of finite sets, and isomorphisms of cospans.

-To ensure that everything is a set let $\gO$ denote some infinite ``background set".
+In the process of constructing $\ICsp$ we pick some infinite ``background set'' $\gO$, so that objects of $\ICsp$ are finite subsets of $\gO$ rather than abstract sets.
+This allows us to ask when objects are disjoint and to later define a strictly associative union operation.
+We also once and for all pick a total order on $\gO$.
+Such strictifications are necessary to directly mirror the surgery arguments of \cite{GRW14, GRW17} later on.
+During the writing of this article, a new approach to such surgery arguments was proposed by Hebestreit and Steimle \cite{HebestreitSteimle-surgery}.
+It is likely possible to perform our surgery arguments in their set-up, which would allow one to work more invariantly and avoid such strictifications.

-This subsection might be skipped at a first read.
-By theorem \ref{prop:decomposition} the canonical functor $\ICsp(\mcC) \to \mcC$ induces a rational equivalence on classifying spaces.
+By proposition \ref{prop:closed-reduced} the canonical functor $\ICsp(\mcC) \to \mcC$ induces a rational equivalence on classifying spaces, so this subsection might be skipped at a first read.